|The Web - The Early Years|

 Page 1 of 3

 A time before the World Wide Web?
 Yes, there was one.
-In fact the Web is quite young and we are just celebrating its 20th birthday.
-Can you imagine, or remember, an Internet without it?
+In fact the Web is quite young, dating from 1991 when its inventor, Tim Berners-Lee then based at CERN, launched the first ever web site.

 It is difficult to trace the ideas that led to the Web back to a single original thought, but there have been many attempts to find ways of organising information to make it easier to access.